 Monofocal and a multifocal lens

-Other important issue is to decide between monofocal and a multifocal lens.
-The latter is supposed to provide functional vision for both near and distance, but lens are expensive.
+Another critical issue is to decide between monofocal and a multifocal lens.
+The latter is supposed to provide functional vision for both near and distance, but the lens is expensive.
 But that does not guarantee spectacle free life after the surgery.
-Some cases may still need glasses for certain type of task, even after an uneventful cataract surgery with multi-focal lens.
-Moreover it is associated with certain type of vision related complications like glare and reduced contrast of images.
+Some cases may still need glasses for a specific type of task, even after uneventful cataract surgery with a multi-focal lens.
+Moreover, it is associated with a particular kind of vision-related complications like glare and reduced contrast of images.
 An article by Dr. Evans appropriately explain the pros and cons.
-If you want to know more, than there are many good scientific publications on this issue.
+If you want to know more, there are many good scientific publications on this issue.
 Discussion with your doctor is the best way out.
-If you are still in doubt, gamble on mono-focal lens.
+If you are still in doubt, gamble on the mono-focal lens.

-Step ten: What are complications of surgery of surgery?
+Step ten: What are the complications of surgery of surgery?

-Complications during and after surgery are associated with every surgical procedure.
+Complications are associated with every surgical procedure.
 Cataract surgery is no exception to this rule.

-Posterior capsular Rent ( PCR ) is (relatively common complication ) occurring during the surgery and Endoththalmitis ( infection in the eye after cataract surgery) is uncommon complication happening after completion of the cataract surgery.
-These may require vitreo-retinal surgical support.
-Discuss with your doctor regarding the availability of back up facility in hospital and its policy regarding the management of this complication.
+Posterior capsular Rent ( PCR ) is (a relatively common complication ) occurring during the surgery and Endophthalmitis ( infection in the eye after cataract surgery) is uncommon complication happening after completion of the cataract surgery.
+These may require vitreoretinal surgical support.
+Discuss with your doctor regarding the availability of back up facility in the hospital and its policy regarding the management of this complication.

 Step eleven: Post operative care after cataract surgery

-Eye hygiene, protection and regular use of eye drops/medications constitutes the basic post operative care.
-But the care is individualized as per surgery and patient parameters.
-Its important to clearly understand it and follow the instructions issued.
+Eye hygiene, protection and regular use of eye drops/medications constitute the primary post-operative care.
+But the attention is individualized as per surgery and patient parameters.
+It is essential to understand it and follow the instructions issued clearly.